First Aid for Severe Bleeding

 The average person has around 8 – 10 pints of blood in their body.
 Our blood is vital to life.
-It carries Oxygen to all the cells in our body and removes waste products such as Carbon Dioxide.
+It carries Oxygen to all the cells in our body and removes waste products such as Carbon Dioxide (CO2).

 Blood is carried around the body in three main types of blood vessel:

-Capillaries: Carry blood to the individual cells and tissues, very small and very low pressures.
+Capillaries: Carry blood to the individual cells and tissues, these are very small and have very low pressures.

-Damaging an artery (and even a vein) can lead to severe blood loss if the bleeding is not controlled.
+Damaging an artery (and even a vein) can lead to severe blood loss if the bleeding is not controlled quickly.

-A severe bleed is a medical emergency which requires prompt first aid action in order to stop the bleeding and access emergency help.
+A severe bleed is an emergency situation requiring prompt first aid action in order to stop the bleeding whilst awaiting the arrival of emergency medical help.

-You can use the first aid mnemonic PEEP to remember how to deal with a severe bleed.
+You can use the first aid mnemonic PEEP to remember how to approach a victim with a severe bleed.

-Position: Ask the casualty to sit on the floor if possible.
+Position: Ask the victim to sit on the floor if possible.